dinoherlambang/dh_planned_transfer_default/README.md

 **Note**: Without this module, you'd have to manually create each transfer in planned mode every time.

 That's it!
 Now your serial number imports will work properly.

+## Author

+Created by **Dino Herlambang**

+## License

+This module is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+You are free to:
+- Use this software for any purpose
+- Study and modify the source code
+- Distribute copies
+- Distribute modified versions

+Under the following conditions:
+- Any derivative work must also be licensed under GPL-3.0
+- You must include the original copyright notice
+- You must include the license text

+For more details, see the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).